karrick/gocjq/README.md

-It is often convenient to partition a job into multiple steps, and have them run concurrently, like a car factory might have different stages of manufactoring production.
+It is often convenient to partition a job into multiple steps, and have them run concurrently, like a car factory might have different stages in a manufactoring facility.

 It is also convenient to specify how many workers are desired at each stage of the process.
-You might need three adders but 5 multipliers, because multiplying takes more time, as a silly example.
+For one stage you may need 5 workers, but for another stage you may want between 25 and 50.

 This library, go concurent job queues, gocjq, makes setting up these sort of examples quite easy.
 There are two interfaces, namely an